arlandfran/white-library/testing.md

 ### JS

-Javascript was validated along the way with [ESLint](https://eslint.org/) by installing it via NPM and enabled it in VS Code.
+Javascript was validated along the way with [ESLint](https://eslint.org/) by installing it via NPM and enabling it in VS Code.

 ### Python